-It’s hard to resist the smell of this beautiful Fresh Strawberry Bread in your oven!
-Strawberry season is coming, and I’m all about baking with this delicious fruit.
+Strawberry season is here!
+I’m telling you, it will be hard to resist the smell of this beautiful Fresh Strawberry Bread in your oven.

-This strawberry bread is made with freshly diced strawberries, and it comes out so tender and moist.
+This strawberry bread is made with freshly diced strawberries, and it comes out so tender, moist, and light.
 It’s very easy to make, and it’s also freezer-friendly!

 This fresh strawberry bread is one of my most beloved quick bread recipes.
 It’s tender, moist, and fragrant.
 I love the delicate flavors that fresh strawberries add to this quick bread.

 The secret to ultra tender and flavorful strawberry bread is using buttermilk.
-It adds the perfect amount of moisture and the right texture to this bread.
-I’d recommend using buttermilk rather than plain milk or even yogurt.
+It adds the perfect amount of moisture, while keeping it ultra tender and light.
+In my opinion, buttermilk works better than milk or yogurt for this particular recipe.

-If you’re looking for bolder quick bread flavors, check out my Lemon Blueberry Bread or this Lemon Loaf Cake.
-If you are a banana bread fan, try this Nutella Banana Bread.
+If you’re looking for bolder quick bread flavors, check out my Lemon Blueberry Bread, Lemon Loaf Cake, or Nutella Banana Bread!

-- The flavors are delicate: Something about baking with strawberries gives baked goods that delicate and fragrant feel.
+- Great way to use fresh strawberries: Something about baking with it gives baked goods that delicate and fragrant feel.

 - It’s very easy to make: Nothing complicated here.
-The hardest part is waiting for the bread to bake!
+The hardest part is waiting for the bread to bake and cool!

 Jump to: